 Beta Hydroxy Acids (BHA)

-This another commonly used acid which penetrates into the skin to clear sebum from the follicle and exfoliate the pores.
-Salicylic acid is the BHA of choice for acne prone skin.
+This is another commonly used acid which penetrates into the skin to clear sebum from the follicle and exfoliate the pores.
+Salicylic acid is the BHA of choice for acne-prone skin.

 Retinol (Vitamin A)

 Although retinol is not in the same category as hydroxy acids, its method of action has exfoliation as a side effect.
 Retinol is converted to retinoic acid which acts as a potent skin exfoliant, improving signs of sun damage.